openbanking-dev/blog-contents/Overview of the Open Banking APIs.md

-# Overview of the Open Banking APIs.
+# Overview of the Open Banking UK APIs.

 *This article is part of a set of tutorial about Open Banking UK.
 If you are interested to learn about it from the beginning, you may want to check-out our first intro article.*

 Before going into a deep dive in the next articles into how Open Banking UK works, let's talk about the APIs and what they have to offer to you.

 There are four different types of APIs:

-* Account and Transaction
+- Account and Transaction
-* Payments
+- Payments
-* Event notification
+- Event notification
-* Confirmation of funds
+- Confirmation of funds

 ## Account and Transaction